softwaresaved/build_and_test_examples/travis/Languages.md

 `.travis.yml` supports a `language` section which tells Travis CI which build environment it should use.
 Depending on the language selected, a language-specific section (e.g. `jdk`, `php` or `python`) can then be used to specify which versions of the language the job is to be run under.
 Travis CI will run the job for each of these versions.

 * Edit `.travis.yml`, clear its current contents, and declare your language and any versions of the language you want to test.
+You can only declare one language in `travis.yml`.

 **C**